Freakwill/pyrimidine/paper/paper.md

 ```

 ### Mathematical representation

-We use the following expression to represent a container $s$ of type $S$, with elements of type $A$:
+We employ the following expression to denote a **container** $s$ of type $S$, with elements of type $A$:
 $$
 s = \{a:A\}:S
 $$
-where $\{\cdot\}$ represents a set or a sequence to emphasize the order of the elements.
+Here, $\{\cdot\}$ signifies either a set or a sequence(to emphasize the order of the elements).

-As observed, the population is a container of individuals.
-Generalizing this concept to multi-population is straightforward, where it becomes the container of populations and is referred to as the high-level container.
+Let us define a population as a container of individuals, could expressed as
+`pop = {ind:Individual}:Population`.
+Building upon this concept, it is straightforward to introduce the notion of a multi-population as a container of populations, referred to as the high-level container.

+A container that defines operators of its elements is termed a **system**, exemplified by `S.cross(a, b)` to implement the crossover operation of two individuals in a population.
+It shares similarities with algebraic systems.
+However, the current version does not incorporate this concept, operations are currently defined as methods on elements, `a.cross(b)`.
+The contemplation of incorporating this concept is deferred to future versions, and this prospective change will not impact the design of APIs.

+An individual may be viewed as a container of chromosomes, but it will not to be a system.
+A chromosome can be perceived as a container of genes, while in practice, we implement chromosomes directly using `numpy.array` or the standard library's `array.array`.

-The lifting of a method $f$ of $a$ is defined as:
+The lifting of a function/method $f$ is defined as:
 $$
 f(s) := \{f(a)\}
 $$